 All of our YPA members have their own stories and we want to take the time to introduce as many of them as possible.
-Today we are sharing our interview with YPA member Ashley Kindrat – a Board Certified Analst (BCBA) with the Applied Behaviour Analysis team.
+Today we are sharing our interview with YPA member Ashley Kindrat – a Board Certified Analyst (BCBA) with the Applied Behaviour Analysis Team with the Rainbow District School Board’s Special Education Department.

 Tell us a bit about what you do!